 Faculty AI training starts with confidence, not expertise

 Most universities approach faculty AI training backward - loading technical skills before building confidence.
-The 80% who feel lost need support systems, not more features.
-Faculty resistance is rational caution, not obstinacy.
+Less than half of faculty have institutional AI training resources, while only 14% of institutions have comprehensive AI governance policies.
 Building confidence through peer support and specific use cases works better than comprehensive training programs.

 Key takeaways

-- Confidence matters more than technical expertise - 40% of faculty feel they are just beginning their AI journey, and overwhelming them with features before building confidence creates resistance rather than adoption
+- Confidence matters more than technical expertise - Less than half of faculty say their institution provides AI training resources, and overwhelming them with features before building confidence creates resistance rather than adoption

 - Support systems beat training sessions - One-time workshops create temporary enthusiasm but sustained peer networks and practical use cases drive actual integration